 Work with a real estate professional

 If you’re not working with an attorney, homebuyers should at least be working with a buyer’s real estate agent and avoid “double-ending.”
 Be sure to ask about PIN slamming and any other unique issues that adversely affect buyers in the area and how to combat them.
-Realtors and real estate agents can provide you with a wealth of insights and tips, but unlike an attorney, their advice can’t be considered legal counsel.
+Realtors and real estate agents can provide you with a wealth of insights and tips, but their advice can’t be considered legal counsel unlike an attorney.

 Review the land survey or request a new one

 There are several reasons a buyer should consider getting a new survey before closing, but an updated survey isn’t always required by the title underwriter depending on the terms of your policy.
 If you don’t want to invest in a new survey or a better title policy guaranteed to cover boundary issues, you should at least be sure to review the current survey and legal description to confirm you’re actually purchasing what you think you’re purchasing.